Tralee–Fenit Greenway

-The Tralee-Fenit Greenway is a greenway and rail trail in Ireland, which is due to form part of EuroVelo EV1 and the Great Southern Trail.
-The 14km route was planned to be completed by 2021, but delayed due to the COVID pandemic, with a rescheduled opening of summer 2022.
-The first phase of the greenway, comprising 6.5km of the route, was opened in June 2022, this was extended to 11.2km in October 2022.
+The Tralee–Fenit Greenway is a greenway and rail trail in Ireland, which is due to form part of EuroVelo EV1 and the Great Southern Trail.
+The 14km route was planned to be completed by 2021, but delayed due to the COVID-19 pandemic, with a rescheduled opening of summer 2022.
+The first section of the greenway, a 6.5km route, opened in June 2022.
+It was extended to 11.2km later in 2022, and was approximately 13.6km in length by 2025.

 History

 In 2017, CIÉ agreed to divest the Tralee - Fenit and North Kerry railways to Kerry County Council, in order to facilitate the completion of the Kerry Greenways.
 Initially planned to open in 2021, the project completion date was updated to 2022 owing to a "planning matter".
 The planned route required the development of new underpasses.

-Blockades
+The first phase of the greenway, comprising 6.5km of the route, was opened in June 2022.
+This was extended to 11.2km in October 2022.

-Soon after the official opening, gates on the greenway were blocked-off by third-parties on multiple occasions.
+Shortly after the official opening, a gate on the greenway was tied closed by third-parties on at least two occasions in October and November 2022.

+As of mid-2025 it was proposed to open additional access points and install location markers along the greenway.